9 min read

-What are the symptoms of Lyme Disease in dogs?
+Ques 4.
+What are the Lyme Disease and tick fever symptoms in dogs?

 The most common Lyme symptoms in dogs are fever, lethargy, a disinterest in food or a loss of appetite and swollen joints.
 If you suspect tick fever, we suggest a vet visit right away as the earlier the treatment begins, the better.

-All imagery used is the property of Heads Up For Tails and cannot be used or distributed without prior permission.
+*All videos and imagery used are the property of Heads Up For Tails and cannot be used or distributed without prior permission.